In This Article

 - Wide toe box and comfortable fit

-- Zero lift which has a positive effect on posture
+- Zero lift, which has a positive effect on posture

-- Good ventilation which is important for sports
+- Good ventilation, which is important for sports

 Cons:

 Although the Xero Shoes Kelso are designed specifically for spot training, these shoes also serve you well as a basic pair for walking.
-They do not squeeze your toes and are well-ventilated even if you sweat a little.
+They do not squeeze your toes and are well-ventilated, even if you sweat a little.
 The quality of the materials and reliable cut will ensure long-term wear since the shoes are designed for high-intensity wear.
-Kelso has excellent anti-slip properties, they showed a decent result in our tests.
+Kelso has excellent anti-slip properties, it showed a decent result in our tests.

 → Read my full Xero Shoes Kelso review here! ←

-4. Zaqq Hiqe Low Vegan Waterproof
+5. Zaqq Hiqe Low Vegan Waterproof

 Pros: